treeism/KILLALLBOTS/README.md

 1. Clone the repo by running `git clone https://github.com/SolyncSoftware/KILLALLBOTS.git`.
 2. Go inside the newly cloned folder (`cd KILLALLBOTS`).
 3. Run `bun install` to install the packages.
 4. Great!
-Now run `I FORGOT THE COMMAND PLEASE REPLACE THIS` to run the development server.
+Now configure `config.json` with your Discord application and roles.
+5. You are now able to run the bot locally and see your Discord application/bot come to life! :)

 ## Goals